getodk/pyodk/README.md

   - list: Read all Submission metadata.
   - get: Read Submission metadata.
   - get_table: Read Submission data.
-  - post: Create a Submission.
+  - create: Create a Submission.
-  - put: Update Submission data.
+  - edit: Edit a submission, and optionally comment on it.
-  - patch: Update Submission metadata.
+  - review: Update Submission metadata (review state), and optionally comment on it.
-  - edit: Submission.post then Comment.post.
-- Comment
-  - list: Read all Comment details.
+  - list_comments: Read Comment data for a Submission.
-  - post: Create a Comment.
+  - add_comment: Create a Comment for a Submission.

 - *for additional requests*
   - get
   - post